Peleng lens

-Peleng 3.5/8A is an 8 mm super-wideangle circular fisheye photographic lens, and is designed as an interchangeable lens for Canon, Nikon, Pentax, Olympus digital or film cameras which have or don't have the instant-return diaphragm automatic control device.
+Peleng 3.5/8A is an 8 mm super-wideangle circular fisheye photographic lens, and is designed as an interchangeable lens for Canon, Nikon, Pentax, Olympus digital or film cameras which have or do not have the instant-return diaphragm automatic control device.
 The lens has a variable diaphragm from f/3.5 to f/16.
 The lens has antireflective coating.
 This lens casts a 24mm image circle on a 24x36mm frame.
 It occupies only part of frame 24x36 and fits in a small side of a frame with a small cutting along the edges.
 The geometric centers of the image and the frame coincide.